 - This tool is a time saver of the first order.
 To see what this tool looks like, click here: Wire Piercing Probe.

-You'll also need basic hand tools to remove the ignition module (if it tests bad that is), like a ratchet wrench, sockets, etc.
+You'll also need basic hand tools to remove the ignition module (if your test results confirm it's defective) such as a ratchet wrench, sockets, etc.

 Ignition Module Circuit Descriptions

 The ignition control module has two connectors.
-Looking down at the ignition module (with the ignition module still bolted to the intake manifold), you'll notice that the ignition control module has a top connector and a bottom connector.
+If you look down at the ignition module (with the ignition module still bolted to the intake manifold) you'll notice that the ignition control module has a top and bottom connector.

-NOTE: Although I've included the color of the wires, in the charts below, there's a good chance that these colors won't match what's on your particular Ford Ranger or Mustang or Mazda B2300.
-This is no cause for concern because the wires' job description doesn't change.
+NOTE: Although I have included the color of the wires in the tables below, there is a good chance these colors will not match those on your particular 2.3L Ford Ranger (Ford Mustang, Mazda B2300).
+This is nothing to worry about as the job description of the wires will not change.